OpenDSA/OpenDSA/RST/en/PIFLA/FLIntro.rst

   to look at expressions of length 12 or less?

   YES you could.
-  You could write a program to check each possible string.
-  Note the alphabet would be finite, say :math:`N` characters.
+  The alphabet must be finite, say :math:`N` characters.
   How many possible strings are there to check?
   :math:`N^{12}`, some which are valid, some which are not.
   Your program would be brute force and incredibly